fatema010/TABLEAU_Dashboard/README.md

 ## Visualizations

-- Visualizations may include bar charts, line graphs, scatter plots, heat maps, and more, depending on the dataset and insights to be conveyed.
+- Depending on the dataset and insights, visualizations may include bar charts, line graphs, scatter plots, heat maps, and more.

 - Color coding, annotations, and labels enhance the interpretability of the visualizations.